IBM Z® Open Editor

 The OpenShift Dev Spaces documentation describes how you can customize the Dashboard with additional example tiles.

-To add to your dashboard an example tile for Z Open Editor and its devfile sample, we have provided a simple script based on those instructions that you can use as is.
-It contains the data for our icon and links to the "zopeneditor-sample" Git repository we used in sections above.
+To add to your dashboard an example tile for Z Open Editor and its devfile sample, a simple script is provided based on those instructions, which you can use as is.
+It contains the data for the icon and links to the "zopeneditor-sample" Git repository used in the sections above.

-The sample is provided in our images Git repository at https://github.com/IBM/wazi-devspaces-imagesopen in new window that is discussed in Create and use custom images.
+The sample is provided in the images Git repository at https://github.com/IBM/wazi-devspaces-images that is discussed in Create and use custom images.

-• Clone the repo or copy the scripts in the "config" folder.
+• Clone the repository or copy the scripts in the "config" folder.

-• Determine if you installed Dev Spaces in the "openshift-operators" namespace (default) or followed the Red Hat documentation and installed it in "openshift-devspaces".
+• Determine if you installed Dev Spaces in the "openshift-operators" namespace by default or followed the Red Hat® documentation and installed it in "openshift-devspaces".

 • Adjust the "add-sample.sh" script to use the correct namespace.